Makeup is not just a face you put up for the audience; it is a persona you adopt when you’re in the film industry.

 Two names that became well-known as progenitor artists were Max Factor and George Westmore.

 Technicalities of Technicolor

-    With the advent of panchromatic films in 1920s, color disparities lessened and more hues added to the color-range.
+With the advent of panchromatic films in the 1920s, color disparities lessened and more hues were added to the color range.
 In the year before his demise (1937), Factor adapted to the new technique of dying black-and-white films called Technicolor.